Price discrimination: Second degree: quantity discount

+Mobile phone plans and subscriptions are instances of second-degree price discrimination.
+Consumers usually require a one-year subscription to be less expensive than a monthly one.
+Whether or not consumers need the longer subscription, they are more likely to accept one if the cost is less.

-Third degree
+Third degree: market segregation

-Third-degree price discrimination means charging a different price to different consumers in a given number of groups and being able to distinguish between the groups to charge a separate monopoly price.
-For example, rail and tube (subway) travelers can be subdivided into commuters and casual travelers, and cinema goers can be subdivided into adults and children, with some theatres also offering discounts to full-time students and seniors.
-Splitting the market into peak and off-peak use of service is very common and occurs with gas, electricity, and telephone supply, as well as gym membership and parking charges.
-Some parking lots charge less for "early bird" customers who arrive at the parking lot before a certain time.
+Third-degree price discrimination means charging a different price to a group of consumers based on their different elasticities of demand: the less elastic group is charged a higher price.
+For example, rail and tube (subway) travelers can be subdivided into commuters and casual travelers, and cinema goers can be subdivided into adults and children.
+Splitting the market into peak and off-peak use of service is common and occurs with energy and cinema tickets, as well as gym membership and parking.

-(Some of these examples are not pure "price discrimination", in that the differential price is related to production costs: the marginal cost of providing electricity or car parking spaces is very low outside peak hours.
-Incentivizing consumers to switch to off-peak usage is done as much to minimize costs as to maximize revenue.)

-There are limits for price discrimination as well.
-When price discrimination exists in a market, the consumer surplus and producer surplus will be affected by its existence.
-In order to offer different prices for different groups of people in the aggregate market, the business has to use additional information to identify its consumers.
-Consequently, they will be involved in third-degree price discrimination.
-With third-degree price discrimination, the firms try to generate sales by identifying different market segments, such as domestic and industrial users, with different price elasticities.
-Markets must be kept separate by time, physical distance, and nature of use.
-For example, Microsoft Office Schools edition is available for a lower price to educational institutions than to other users.
-The markets cannot overlap so that consumers who purchase at a lower price in the elastic sub-market could resell at a higher price in the inelastic sub-market.
-The company must also have monopoly power to make price discrimination more effective.
+In order to offer different prices for different groups of people in the aggregate market, the seller has to group its consumers.
+Prices must be set prices to match to buyer preferences.
+Sub-markets must be separated by time, physical distance, nature of use, etc. For example, back-to-school pricing may be lower than in other seasons.
+The markets must be structured so that buyers who purchase at the lower price in the elastic sub-market cannot resell at a higher price in the inelastic sub-market.

-Two-part tariff
+Two-part tariff (razor and blades)

-The two-part tariff is another form of price discrimination where the producer charges an initial fee and a secondary fee for the use of the product.
+The two-part tariff is another form of price discrimination wherein the seller charges a low (loss-making) initial fee in hopes of freezing consumer choice while charging a higher secondary fee for continuing to use the product.
 This pricing strategy yields a result similar to second-degree price discrimination.
+The two-part tariff increases welfare because the monopolistic markup is eliminated.
+However, an upstream monopolist may set higher secondary prices, which may reduce welfare.

-An example of two-part tariff pricing is in the market for shaving razors.
-The customer pays an initial cost for the razor and then pays again for the replacement blades.
-This pricing strategy works because it shifts the demand curve to the right: since the customer has already paid for the initial blade holder and will continue to buy the blades which are cheaper than buying disposable razors.
+An example of two-part tariff pricing is in the market for razors.
+The customer pays an initial cost for the razor and then pays for replacement blades.
+This pricing strategy works because it shifts the demand curve to the right: since the customer has already paid for the initial blade holder and will continue to buy the blades as long as they are cheaper than alternatives.

 Combination

 These types are not mutually exclusive.
-Thus a company may vary pricing by location, but then offer bulk discounts as well.
-Airlines use several different types of price discrimination, including:
+Thus a seller may vary pricing by location, while offering bulk discounts as well.
+Airlines combine types, including: